amerkay/powerloop/README.md

 Loop your Farmbot by plants with filters, or by automatic waypoint calculation to cover plant search results grid area.

-> FARMBOT_OS 7 minimum for now as we are using python3.7.
+> FARMBOT_OS 6.
+Tested only on 7.0.1 for now.
+Should work on 6.
 Please open an issue with problems with other versions.

 > Originally forked from https://github.com/rdegosse/Loop-Plants-With-Filters, thank you @rdegosse!